We all need it – just that little bit extra.

 - A Pharmacy, lol.

-- I still have one at home too, with my kids still selling sweets, this location is working out pretty well.
+- I still have the one at home too, with my kids still selling sweets, this location is working out pretty well.

 Final thoughts on a gumball vending business